Aquatic-Labs/Umbra-Mod-Menu/README.md

 ## Download dll from Releases
 ### Requirements
 - [ ] A Mono Injector.
 [Sharpmonoinjector](https://github.com/warbler/SharpMonoInjector) is recommended and is used in this tutorial.
+Note: Must use the CLI version of sharp mono injector.
+The GUI version doesn't work properly.

 1. Head to [releases](https://github.com/Acher0ns/Umbra-Mod-Menu/releases) and download `UmbraMenu-vX.X.zip`
 2. Extract the zip